12 Things I Wish I knew When I Started Writing Books

 11) Creativity needs to be nurtured

-Our creativity is constantly under threat from our phones, busy lifestyles, and the numerous distractions in our lives.
-To write a book takes huge amounts of creativity and this well needs to be refilled regularly.
+To write a book takes huge amounts of creativity which needs to be replenished regularly.
 Some authors do this by walking in nature, yoga, morning pages, meditation, or travel.
-By replenishing in this way, you’re less likely to experience burn out.
+Taking the time to do this will help prevent burn-out.

 Take-away: Find a regular practice that works for you and commit to it.